- The How to Value Stocks Series

 - How to value a stock with EPV

-In it, he lays out a simply framework as well as a valuation method which he calls the absolute PE model.
-I use this model in my stock analyzer as an alternative to simply relying on relative valuations.
+In it, he lays out a simply framework and valuation method which he calls the absolute PE model.
+I use this model in our Old School Value stock analyzer as an alternative to simply relying on relative valuations.

-This model derives the intrinsic value of a stock based on the following five conditions.
+This valuation model derives the intrinsic value of a stock based on the following five conditions.